welcome to the mayan ruins website .

 GPS: 18d 38' 19" N, 88d 45' 35" W

-Please note- The local ejido has begun collecting a seperate fee using a rope barricade March 2024
+MISC: Please note- The local ejido began collecting a separate fee using a rope barricade March 2024.
+Unclear if it is still in force.

 HISTORY AND EXPLORATION

 Dzibanche/Calakmul and Tikal were the two great ‘Superpowers’ of their day.
 They were in constant rivalry with each other resulting in numerous victories and defeats between themselves and their respective allies.
-A ruler known as Yuhkno’m Uht Chan, aka Sky Witness; reigned c.561-572 CE.
-It was during his reign in 562 CE that Tikal was thoroughly defeated resulting in its 150-year long hiatus.
+A ruler known as Yuhkno’m Uht Chan, aka Sky Witness, reigned c.561-572 CE.
+It was during his reign in 562 CE that Tikal was thoroughly defeated resulting in its long hiatus, though his actions may have been overseen by K'ahk’ Ti’ Ch'ich’ Aj Saakil.
 His elaborately furnished tomb is located within the Pyramid of the Cormorants.

-The area was first reported on by Thomas Gann in the 1927.
+The area was first reported on by Thomas Gann in 1927.
 Peter Harrison included the site in a regional survey in 1972-74.
-In the late 1980’s archaeologists associated with INAH began excavation and consolidation of the structures.
-Work has been ongoing.
+In 1987 INAH archaeologist Enrique Nalda began extensive excavations and consolidations of the structures.
+Work has been ongoing with recent discoveries announced.

 STRUCTURES

-There are four main groups associated with the site, and spread out over a large area.
+There are four main groups associated with the site, and spread out over an area measuring 7.7 square miles/20 km squared.
 The groups are named Dzibanche, Kinichna, Tutil, and Lamay.
-Only Dzibanche and Kinichna are open to the public, though the Lamay Group can be seen on the left-hand side of the road on the way to Dzibanche.
+Only Dzibanche and Kinichna are open to the public, though the Lamay Group can be seen among the trees on the left-hand side of the road on the way to Dzibanche.
 These groups are linked by sacbeob, raised white stone causeways.
+Other sacbeob extend outward to possible satellite centers such as Pol Box 7.5 miles/12 km to the south, Ichkabal 6.8 miles/11 km to the northeast, and further on to Mario Ancona 19.3 miles/15 km.

-The Gann Plaza is named after the well-known archaeologist who first reported on the site.
+The Gann Plaza is named after the well-known archaeologist, Thomas Gann, who first reported on the site in 1927.
 This plaza is situated on level ground, and is dated from the Late to the Terminal Classic (600-1150 CE).
 The main structure is located on the east side, and is known as the Temple of the Cormorants.
-This is the highest pyramid at the site, and features Teotihuacan talud-tablero architecture.
+This is the highest pyramid at the site at 111.5 feet/34 meters, and features Teotihuacan talud-tablero architecture along with certain characteristics of the Rio Bec style.
 A number of friezes are associated with this structure.
-This multi-tiered pyramid base houses a superstructure of masonry construction.
+This multi-tiered temple-pyramid houses a superstructure of masonry construction.
 An impressive central stairway leads from the plaza level to the summit temple.
 Three entrances to the multi-chambered temple are divided between two pilasters.

 The Temple of the Captives is located on the west side of the Plaza.
-This structure, Structure XIII, is an elongated, three-tiered platform base crowned with a temple containing three chambers.
+This building, Structure 13, is an elongated, three-tiered platform base crowned with a temple containing three chambers.

-The north side of the plaza houses Structure 16, Temple of the Toucans.
-This structure is a low platform housing a superstructure of masonry chambers.
+The north side of the Gann Plaza houses Structure 16, Temple of the Toucans.
+This building is set on a platform base exhibiting a superstructure of masonry chambers.
 A central stairway leads down to the plaza level.
-The south side of the plaza is taken up by structures, Structures E10 and E11.
+The south side of the plaza is taken up by Structures 10 and 11.

-Structure E11 is a large, low platform base surmounted by a range type masonry structure having a number of chambers entered through four pilasters.
+Structure 11 is a large, low platform base surmounted by a range type masonry building having a number of chambers entered through four pilasters.
 There are some additional foundations at the plaza level, and at the rear of the structure.
-Structure E10 is an unrestored mound.
+Structure 10 is an unrestored mound.

 On the north and south sides of the plaza are palace structures set upon high platform bases.
 Each structure contains two parallel bays, and is accessed through nine doors in a possible reference to the nine levels of the Underworld.

-An interesting discovery of a sky band and the remains of stucco decoration were identified within one of the structures.
+An interesting discovery of a sky band and the remains of stucco decoration were identified within some of the structures.
 Graffiti dated to the Post Classic has been identified on the walls of the structures depicting figures, animals and buildings.
+The complex has been associated with a civic as opposed to a residential use.

-Numerous items have been recovered from the Small Acropolis excavations.
+A very large deposit of numerous items has been recovered from the Small Acropolis excavations.
 Late Classic through Post Classic ceramics have been found, along with a large number of effigy censers in the Mayapan style.
 Surprisingly, copper bells and rings, and ornaments of tumbaga and gold have been recovered.
 Flint and obsidian knives, jade beads and carved shell have also been identified.
-Evidently in the Terminal and Post Classic Dzibanche was still well connected to the numerous trade networks, both coastal and inland.
+Evidently in the Late and Post Classic periods Dzibanche was still well connected to the numerous trade networks, both coastal and inland.
+Interestingly, a partial mold of a copper bell was recovered which may indicate local production though further investigation is warranted.

-To the north of the Small Acropolis are three plazas, the Pom Plaza, Plaza Norte, and the Plaza Oriente.
-These are considered to have been elite residential compounds.
+To the north of the Small Acropolis are three plazas, the Pom Plaza, Plaza Norte, and the Plaza Oriente each housing numerous structures.
+These areas are considered to have been elite residential compounds.

 DZIBANCHE